 The Performance Senior Project Proposal requires the following information:

 - The proposed repertoire for your Junior and Senior recitals.
 Include composer name, title of composition, year of composition, instrumentation, and approximate running time for each piece.
 Submit as a PDF.

-- A 250-350 word topic proposal for your music-historical analysis paper, which must focus on a piece or pieces on your Senior Recital program.
+- A 250-350 word proposal for an argument-driven academic essay that will engage with and contribute to recent and relevant scholarship in the fields of musicology, ethnomusicology, sound studies, and/or music theory.
+Your essay must focus on a piece or pieces on your Senior Recital program.
 Submit as a PDF.
 This paper is completed in MUSC 490.

 - A bibliography for this topic proposal that includes ten relevant scholarly sources.
 Submit as a PDF.

 - The name of your applied instructor.
 Upon submitting your proposal, the faculty will solicit from your applied instructor confirmation of the proposed repertoire and a confidential evaluation of your skills in light of this repertoire.

 Once you have prepared the above materials, submit your proposal using the Senior Project Proposal Form.

 The repertoire for a junior and a senior recital should represent a range of historical periods and regional or national styles.
 Recital repertoire is developed in consultation with the student’s applied instructor, their advisor, and the Music faculty.
 The student must attach the repertoire lists for both recitals to their senior project proposal form.
 Upon submitting their project proposal, the faculty will solicit from the student’s applied instructor confirmation of the proposed repertoire and a confidential evaluation of the student’s skills in light of this repertoire.
 At the beginning of the academic year, the Music Department will establish available dates for junior and senior recitals.

 A junior recital should contain 30-40 minutes of music.

 A senior recital should contain 50-60 minutes of music.